Tendonitis pain relief

 Tendonitis describes inflammation of a tendon, the connective tissue that attaches bone to muscle.
-It often develops gradually as the result of repetitive movement, as in a sports activity or common repeated household chores.
+It often develops gradually as the result of repetitive movement, as in a sports activity or commonly repeated household chores.
 At Laurelhurst Chiropractic in Portland, Oregon, Dr. Phil McCary treats tendonitis with a holistic approach.
-He addresses both your symptoms and the cause of your tendonitis so you have resolution of pain and return to full function.
+He addresses both your symptoms and the cause of your tendonitis so you have a resolution of pain and return to full function.
 If you live in the Portland area and have tendon pain, call the office or use the online booking agent to make an appointment today.

 The symptoms of tendonitis often come on gradually and worsen with time.
 You may feel a dull ache, especially when moving the joint.
 You may also have:

 - Tenderness at the joint

 - Mild swelling

 - Loss of motion, particularly if the shoulder is affected

 Causes Of tendonitis

 Tendonitis most often occurs due to repetitive activity that causes a minor impact.
 It can result from a sudden, severe injury, however.
 Examples of activity that sometimes leads to tendonitis include: